|Type / Tags||Synth (Analogue / Subtractive)|

 - Filter effects: Ring Modulator, Frequency Shifter, Vowel Filter, Comb Filter.

-- Arpeggiator with user patterns.
+- Arpeggiator with user patterns and MIDI Out.

 - Built in Preset browser.